Kotlin/kotlinx-benchmark/docs/writing-benchmarks.md

 #### @TearDown

 The `@TearDown` annotation is used to denote a method that's executed after the benchmarking method(s), typically responsible for cleaning up or deallocating any resources or conditions that were initialized or consumed during the benchmark.
 Similarly to the `@Setup` annotation, the `@TearDown` method must also reside within a `@State` class.
 For instance, if your benchmark creates temporary files or opens network connections, the method marked with `@TearDown` is where you would put the code to delete those files or close those connections.
 The `@TearDown` annotation helps you avoid performance bias and ensure the proper maintenance of resources and the preparation of a clean environment for the next run.
-In our example, the `cleanup` function annotated with `@TearDown` is used to clear the list of integers after each benchmark iteration, ensuring that each test starts with the same initial state.
+In our example, the `cleanup` function annotated with `@TearDown` is used to print a message to the console.

 #### @Benchmark